Download our guidelines on shelter, preparing for an emergency, good practice, needs assessments, livelihoods and health.

 Targeting practitioners involved in humanitarian response at local, national, and international level, this document includes a set of key standards as well as sector-specific standards, accompanied by suggested actions for humanitarian agencies to take.

-Its primary target is humanitarian actors working in the field – no specific knowledge of nutrition is assumed.
+This is primarily targeted at humanitarian actors working in the field – no specific knowledge of nutrition is assumed.
 While the guidance recognises the connection between nutritional wellbeing, food security and health care it does not provide guidance on programming in these areas.
 These can be found in other HelpAge documentation.